NOW OPEN AT DISCOVERY LAB

-An electric lime green ceiling, science demos, Art of the Brick Lego exhibit, a labyrinth of tunnels and a slide made from packing tape and scaffolding, and more.
+An electric lime green ceiling, science demos, Grossology, Team Up, a labyrinth of tunnels and a slide made from packing tape and scaffolding, and more.
 This is Discovery Lab, a place where kids and their families can make, play, and design things using “real” stuff in new and different ways.
 Inspired by the best practices in children’s museum design, Discovery Lab offers an environment where fun and education meet “hands-on.”
 Multidisciplinary experiences and exhibits are designed to inspire innovation and creativity to support current classroom curricula and build 21st century STEAM (Science, Technology, Engineering, Art and Math) skills in our children.

 Team Up, Discovery Lab’s newest original exhibit, is an engineering exhibit that brings people together to solve problems, build bridges, complete puzzles, and make new creations through the power of teamwork.
 Visitors Team Up and exercise the same mental tools an engineer, mathematician, or computer programmer uses in the playful Discovery Lab way.